miztarmaxwell/alx-zero_day/0x03-git/README.md

-This is ALX readme file
+This is the ALX file for github exercise